 Kitchen Style

-This style combines different elements of traditional and contemporary design to best suit the homeowner’s preferences, which offers him or her flexibility.
-Transitional design combines the clean lines of contemporary style with the comfort of the traditional kitchen.
+This style combines different elements of traditional and contemporary design to best suit the homeowner’s preferences, offering him or her flexibility.
+Transitional design combines the clean lines of contemporary style with the comfort of a traditional kitchen.

 Beach: Light and Airy